phonglo724/active-record-associations-and-migrations/README.md

 ### Genres Have Many Songs and Have Many Artists

-Create a file `app/models/genre.rb`.
-In it, define a class, `Genre`, to inherit from `ActiveRecord::Base`.
+X Create a file `app/models/genre.rb`.
+X In it, define a class, `Genre`, to inherit from `ActiveRecord::Base`.

 ```ruby
 class Genre < ActiveRecord::Base